-Initial workups include X-ray of the affected area, which may show the "onion skin" appearance of periosteal reaction.
-Bone scan, MRI, and CT scan are required for initial staging to look for metastasis.
+Initial workups include an X-ray of the affected area, which may show the "onion skin" appearance of periosteal reaction.
+Bone scan, magnetic resonance imaging (MRI), and a computed tomography (CT) scan are required for initial staging to look for metastasis.

 The primary site and potential metastatic sites should be evaluated by imaging tests.
-Plain radiographs of the affected area may show destructive confluent '' moth-eaten" lesions, "Codman's triangle" of the elevated periosteum or multilayered "onion-skin" periosteal reaction.
+Plain radiographs of the affected area may show destructive confluent '' moth-eaten" lesions, "Codman's triangle" of the elevated periosteum, or multilayered "onion-skin" periosteal reaction.
 According to the updated National Comprehensive Cancer Network (NCCN) guideline from 2017, imaging of primary sites includes MRI with or without CT, with contrast is of prime importance.
-Other imaging methods, including CT thorax, PET/CT, bone scan, and MRI of the spine/pelvis, can also be used to detect possible metastatic sites.
-The symptomatic patient should be referred to the orthopedic surgeon if any biopsy is needed.
-Although the diagnosis can be made with CT-guided core-needle biopsy, adequate sampling is obtained by open biopsy.
+Other imaging methods, including CT thorax, positron emission tomography (PET)/CT, bone scan, and MRI of the spine/pelvis, can also be used to detect possible metastatic sites.
+The symptomatic patient should be referred to the orthopedic surgeon if a biopsy is needed.
+Although the diagnosis can be made with a CT-guided core-needle biopsy, adequate sampling is obtained by open biopsy.
 Molecular cytogenetic analysis of biopsy specimens should be included in the diagnostic workup to evaluate the t(11;22) translocation.
 Bone marrow aspiration with smear and bone marrow biopsy should be considered.
-As a prognostic factor, LDH should be included in initial studies.
-According to NCCN guidelines, the first assessment should consist of serum LDH as it carries prognostic significance.
+According to NCCN guidelines, the first assessment should consist of serum lactate dehydrogenase (LDH) as it carries prognostic significance.
 The patients should also be offered fertility counseling before starting the treatment.